WAZIPOINT Engineering Science & Technology: What is the Voltage Relay and How Does It Work?

 Here's a general overview of how a voltage relay works:

 Voltage Sensing: The voltage relay continuously monitors the voltage level of the electrical system it is connected to.
-It typically has voltage sensing inputs that are connected to potential transformers (PTs) or voltage transformers (VTs) to measure the system voltage.
+It typically has voltage-sensing inputs that are connected to potential transformers (PTs) or voltage transformers (VTs) to measure the system voltage.
 These transformers step down the voltage to a level suitable for the relay's input.

 Voltage Thresholds: The voltage relay is configured with predetermined voltage thresholds.
 These thresholds define the acceptable voltage range for normal operation and trigger points for abnormal conditions.
 Common voltage thresholds include overvoltage (high voltage) and Undervoltage (low voltage) settings.